youtube/cobalt/src/cobalt/doc/clients_performance_guide.md

 guarantees a full screen draw, the most optimal way of specifying a background is to modify `<body>`'s background properties instead of adding a layer on top of it.

+## Blitter optimizations

+If the platform's user agent string contains "blitter", then the platform uses the Blitter API for rendering.
+This device is much more limited in what it can render natively, and many complex geometry will require software rendering.
+This means the CPU creates a texture and calculates the color of each pixel in that texture.
+The following things trigger the software rendering path (i.e. uses extra memory and is slow) on platforms using the Blitter API:

+ - Text.
+ - Rounded corners.
+ - Borders of different sizes.
+If borders are to be used, then all borders should have the same properties.
+(And avoid rounded corners.)
+ - Linear gradients which are not exactly vertical or horizontal (i.e. gradients at an angle).
+ - Radial gradients.
+ - Shadows.
+ - Multi-plane images.
+JPEG images tend to decode into multi-plane images.
+   Prefer using PNG images instead -- these tend to be decoded into RGBA which blitter can handle natively.
+ - Using part of a background image.
+For example, using background-position may result in extra memory usage, or using a background image inside an `overflow: hidden` element that is shifted or has rounded corners.